 Thomas Jefferson, the third President of the United States of America, served two consecutive terms (1801-1809) and was the main author of the Declaration of Independence.
 He was also a proponent of the separation of church and state and founded the University of Virginia.

-“Equality between people and individual well-being are now recognized as the only legitimate objective goals of a government,” Jefferson wrote to Korais in 1823.
+“Equality between people and individual well-being is now recognized as the only legitimate objective goals of a government,” Jefferson wrote to Korais in 1823.

 Exchange of groundbreaking ideas between Jefferson and Korais